slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

         chain?
 Example: SLSA L3+ provenance, build from source
     -   How do you secure communications between builder components?
 Example:
         TLS with certificate transparency.
-    -   Are you able to perform forensic analysis on compromised environments?
+    -   Are you able to perform forensic analysis on compromised build environments?
 How?
 Example: retain base images indefinitely

--   Creating environments
+-   Creating build environments
-    -   How does the control plane share data with environments?
+    -   How does the control plane share data with build environments?
 Example: mounting a shared file system partition
-    -   How does the control plane protect its integrity from environments?
-        Example: not mount its own file system partitions on environments
+    -   How does the control plane protect its integrity from build environments?
+Example: not mount its own file system partitions on build environments
-    -   How does the control plane prevent environments from accessing its cryptographic secrets?
-Examples: dedicated secret storage, not mounting its own file system partitions on executors, hardware security modules
+    -   How does the control plane prevent build environments from accessing its cryptographic secrets?
+Examples: dedicated secret storage, not mounting its own file system partitions to build environments, hardware security modules

 -   Managing cryptographic secrets
     -   How do you store the control plane's cryptographic secrets?